direkkakkar319-ops/Budget_Manager_project/README.md

-# 💰 Budget Manager - Gen Z Style
+# 💰 Budget Manager - Gen Alpha Style

 A modern, feature-rich budget management application built with React.
 Designed with Gen Z aesthetics in mind - vibrant colors, smooth animations, and an intuitive interface.